K4Y5/ServerBench/README.md

 # ServerBench
-## View basic system information, disk speed along with network performance - tested from multiple locations across the world!
+## View basic system information, disk speed along with network performance - tested from locations in Sweden!

 ### Download the script: